-The Co-ordinating Committee consists of the Co-ordinator, the Mayor and Deputy Mayor of the Town and the Warden and Deputy Warden of the Municipality.
-Two Councillors are appointed to the Committee to sit as alternates as well.
+The Co-ordinating Committee consists of the Co-ordinator, Kevin Latimer, the Mayor, Anna Allen, and Deputy Mayor, Laurie Murley, of the Town and the Warden, Abraham Zebian, and Deputy Warden, Paul Morton, of the Municipality.

 The consolidation will be complete by April 2020.

-The coming together of two communities is a complex undertaking.
-There is a lot of work to be done including studies around human resources and infrastructure.
+The joining of the two communities is a complex undertaking.
+There is a lot of work to be done including studies around human resources, infrastructure, amoung others.

-The Province has committed to providing transition funding and is considering further financial support as needs are identified.
-The Co-ordinating Committee has been tasked with coming up with a plan for funding.
+The Province has committed to $1.5 million for transition funding and is considering further financial support as needs are identified.
+The Co-ordinating Committee has been tasked with establishing a plan for funding.

-It will be spent on establishing the Transition Co-ordinator and Co-ordinating Committee and any reports that are required to guide the consolidation of the new region, such as the Governance Study.
+It will be spent on establishing the Co-ordinator and Co-ordinating Committee and any reports that are required to guide the consolidation of the new region, such as the Governance Study.
+The funding will also be used to join the operations of the two municipal units.

 We have developed a principle to guide this aspect of the consolidation.
 When developing the blended administrative structure of the new Regional Government all efforts will be made to ensure that there is no job loss as a result of the consolidation.
-We will strive for any planned efficiencies to be achieved through attrition and maintaining corporate knowledge.
+We will strive for any planned efficiencies to be achieved through attrition and skill training.

-No, we are making our own decisions about consolidation and are demonstrating leadership in making decisions which we feel are in the best interests of all residents of both municipalities.
-Both the Town of Windsor and the Municipality of the District of West Hants passed motions asking the Province to pass legislation.
+No. We are making our own decisions about consolidation and are demonstrating leadership in making decisions which we feel are in the best interests of all residents of both municipalities.
+Both the Town and the Municipality passed motions asking the Province to pass legislation.

-There are many varied interests at play, however, for the most part, residents are supportive.
+There are many varied interests at play, however, residents are supportive.

-The Transition Committee will lead the transition position however, the Councils have developed guiding principles that will help the Transition Committee make decisions about the new Regional Municipality.
-These guiding principles can be found here (insert link to guiding principles).
+The Co-ordinating Committee is ultimately responsible for leading the transition position however, the Councils have developed guiding principles that will help the Transition Committee make decisions about the new Regional Municipality.
+These guiding principles can be found here.

 Yes.
-The public engagement has been identified as a guiding principle throughout this process and the Transition Committee is committed to ensuring that the residents of both municipal units are able to help shape our new Regional Municipality.
+Public engagement has been identified as a guiding principle throughout this process and the Co-ordinating Committee is committed to ensuring that the residents of both municipal units are able to help shape our new Regional Municipality.

 There is no difference.
 They mean the same thing.